-

 Congratulations to Alan Rushton!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Influencer

-Alan Rushton stands among the founding figures of British BMX — a visionary promoter whose fingerprints are all over the sport’s earliest days and its rise to mainstream recognition.
-As early as 1979, Rushton was part of the small group of pioneers — alongside Malcolm Jarvis, Geoff Wiles, and Don Smith — who helped bring…
+Alan Rushton stands among the founding figures of British BMX, a visionary promoter whose fingerprints are all over the sport’s earliest days and its rise into mainstream recognition.
+As early as 1979, Rushton was part of the small group of pioneers alongside Malcolm Jarvis, Geoff Wiles and Don Smith who helped bring organised BMX racing…

 -